Russell M. Nelson: China

-When he was Sunday School General President, Nelson attended a meeting where Kimball urged those present to learn Chinese.
+When he was Sunday School general president, Nelson attended a meeting where Kimball urged those present to learn Chinese.
 Nelson took up this challenge and developed elementary proficiency in Mandarin.
 He developed ties with the medical community in China and made several trips there to train surgeons.
-In 1985, Nelson was the first person ever to be made an honorary professor of Shandong Medical College.
-In 1995, Nelson went to Beijing, along with Neal A. Maxwell and other LDS Church leaders, on an official invitation of Li Lanqing, the Vice Premier of China.
+In 1985, Nelson was the first person to be made an honorary professor of Shandong Medical College.
+In 1995, Nelson went to Beijing, along with Neal A. Maxwell and other church leaders, on an official invitation of Li Lanqing, the Vice Premier of China.

-President of the Church
+LDS Church president

 With the death of Monson on January 2, 2018, Nelson became the anticipated successor to the church's presidency.
 Nelson signed 1,150 mission calls as the presiding apostle.
-After being ordained and set apart as church president on January 14, 2018, Nelson was introduced to church members and the media two days later, along with Oaks as his First Counselor and Henry B. Eyring as Second Counselor.
-Nelson chose not to retain Dieter F. Uchtdorf, who had served as Monson's Second Counselor, in the new First Presidency.
+After being ordained and set apart as church president on January 14, 2018, Nelson was introduced to church members and the media two days later, along with Oaks as his first counselor and Henry B. Eyring as second counselor.
+Nelson chose not to retain Dieter F. Uchtdorf, who had served as Monson's second counselor, in the new First Presidency.
 This marked the first time since 1985 that a new church president had not retained a previously-serving counselor.

-On April 14, 2022, Nelson surpassed Gordon B. Hinckley to become the oldest president in the history of the church.
+On April 14, 2022, Nelson surpassed Gordon B. Hinckley to become the oldest president in the church's history.
 On August 8, 2022, Nelson became the church's oldest apostle ever, surpassing David B. Haight.

+Nelson turned one hundred on September 9, 2024.
+The church commemorated his birthday with a globally broadcast livestream showcasing his life and church service.

 Worldwide ministry

-Since becoming church president, Nelson has visited members of the LDS Church in various areas of the world.
-Up through August 2019, he had visited sixteen countries, addressing thousands of members of the faith.
+As president, Nelson visited dozens of countries, addressing thousands of church members.

-The first trip, called a global ministry tour by the church, occurred in April 2018, when Nelson along with his wife, and Jeffrey R. Holland and his wife, met with Latter-day Saints in London, England; Jerusalem; Nairobi, Kenya; Harare, Zimbabwe; Bengaluru, India; Bangkok, Thailand; Hong Kong; and Laie, Hawaii.
+His first trip—called a global ministry tour by the church—occurred in April 2018, when Nelson along with his wife, and Jeffrey R. Holland and his wife, met with Latter-day Saints in London, England; Jerusalem; Nairobi, Kenya; Harare, Zimbabwe; Bengaluru, India; Bangkok, Thailand; Hong Kong; and Laie, Hawaii.

 In June 2018, Nelson traveled to Alberta, Canada, where his second wife was born and raised, and gave three devotional addresses in three consecutive evenings.

 In September 2018, Nelson visited the Dominican Republic, where he gave an entire talk in Spanish, which was believed to be the first time a church president had given an extended talk in a formal setting in a language other than English.
 On the same trip, he visited Puerto Rico.

 On February 10, 2019, Nelson spoke to church members in Arizona at State Farm Stadium in Glendale.
 In addition to the large crowd in attendance, the devotional was broadcast across the state.

 On March 9, 2019, Nelson met with Pope Francis at the Vatican.
-The event marked the first time in history that a pope and an LDS Church president met face-to-face.
+The event marked the first time in history that a pope and a president of the church had met face-to-face.
 The meeting took place the day before the church's Rome Italy Temple was dedicated.

-In August 2019, Nelson visited Guatemala, Colombia, Ecuador, Argentina and Brazil.
+In August 2019, Nelson visited Guatemala, Colombia, Ecuador, Argentina, and Brazil.